-- Provide extra support to children so they receive the enrichment services needed for success. - Incorporate an evidence-based multisensory structured language approach into the school reading program to focus on closing the achievement gap. - Provide professional development for teachers to incorporate evidence-based practices into core reading program. - Provide extra support for delivering intensive enrichment to students. - Reduce the need for extra services in the future, so that a reading gap does not develop. - Support reading success for all students.
+- Provide extra support to children so they receive the enrichment services needed for success. - Incorporate evidence-based multisensory structured language approach into the school reading program with the focus on closing the achievement gap. - Provide professional development for teachers to incorporate evidence based practices into core reading program. - Provide extra support in delivering intensive enrichment for students - Reduce the need for extra services in the future so that a reading gap does not develop. - Support reading success for all students.

-Components of the Pilot Program
+Components of the Pilot

-The Early Literacy Intervention Pilot Program provides many supporting features to ensure student success, so they do not experience reading problems.
-These features are:
+The Early Literacy Intervention Pilot provides many supporting features to ensure student success so they do not experience reading problems.
+Details of these features are highlighted below: